 The train ride to Jungfraujoch-Top of Europe station in the Alps is a popular day-trip excursion for travelers in Switzerland.
-The new Eiger Express cable car from Grindelwald Terminal shortens the journey to Jungfraujoch by around 45 minutes, although the final stretch to the top of the mountain remains by mountain railway train.
+Since 2020, the new Eiger Express cable car from Grindelwald Terminal shortened the journey to Jungfraujoch by around 45 minutes, although the final stretch to the top of the mountain remains by cogwheel mountain railway train.
 The traditional trains-only route is still available and may be combined with a cable car ride.
 The price remains the same with tickets available online, from vending machines, or anywhere selling Swiss railway tickets.
 Day-trip tours to Jungfraujoch are popular and are likely to use the cable car route.

 Eiger Express Cable Car from Grindelwald

 The Eiger Express cable car operates between Grindelwald Terminal and Eigergletscher in the Swiss Alps near Interlaken.
 It uses tricable technology to transport up to 26 passengers per gondola.
 As the system can transport up to 2,200 travelers per hour, this new faster route is likely to become the more popular way to reach the Jungfraujoch-Top of Europe mountain station.